 tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, and nutritional supplements you are taking or plan to take.
 Be sure to mention any of the following: acetaminophen; anticonvulsant medications such as phenytoin (Dilantin, Phenytek); antimalarial medications such as chloroquine (Aralen), primaquine, and quinine (Qualaquin); dapsone (by mouth); nitrofurantoin (Furadantin); nitroglycerin (Minitran, Nitro-Dur, Nitromist, others); phenobarbital; pyrimethamine (Daraprim); rifampin (Rifadin, Rimactane; in Rifamate, in Rifater); or sulfonamide-containing medications including co-trimoxazole (Bactrim, Septra).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 tell your doctor what herbal products you are taking, especially St. John's wort.

 tell your doctor if you have or have ever had hemolytic anemia (a condition with an abnormally low number of red blood cells), glucose-6-phosphate dehydrogenase (G-6PD) deficiency (an inherited blood disorder), or methemoglobinemia (a condition with defective red blood cells that are unable to carry oxygen to the tissues in the body).

-tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while using dapsone, call your doctor.
-Tell your doctor if you are breast-feeding.

 if you are having surgery, including dental surgery, tell the doctor or dentist that you are using dapsone.